calband/calchart-redesign-old/docs/Testing.md

 We use the [`cypress`](https://www.cypress.io) library to write tests.
 Tests should be written in the `cypress/` directory.

 ```
-$ npm run cypress
+$ yarn cypress
 ```

-You should also be running `npm run dev` when running end-to-end tests.
+You should also be in the correct Python environment and running `yarn start` when running end-to-end tests.